Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Regrouping for CPE (ReCPE)

+\begin{thm} Let $\Ppp$ and $\Pnp$ be obtained by regrouping a set $A^{*}:=\argmin_{A \in \mathfrak{S}} \frac{\Pn(A)}{\Pp(A)}$\footnote{We have defined that the fraction tends to infinite if its numerator is larger than $0$ and its denominator is $0$.
+Additionally, the infimum may not always exist, if it does not exist, we could use a sequence of sets that converges to the infimum value, but the convergence rate can be arbitrarily slow \citep{scott2015rate}.} from $\Pp$ and $\Pn$.
+1).
+If $\Pn$ and $\Pp$ satisfy the irreducibility assumption, then $\pi' = \pi$; 2). if $\Pn$ and $\Pp$ dissatisfy the irreducibility assumption, then $\pi < \pi' <\pi+(1-\pi)\beta^*=\kappa^*$. \end{thm}

-Theorem~\ref{maintwo} provides a guideline on the selection of the set $A$ used for regrouping to make $\kappa'$ a good approximation of $\kappa^{*}$.
-Specifically, under the condition stated in Theorem~\ref{maintwo}, if $G$ is irreducible to $H$, the new estimation $\kappa'$ will be identical to $\kappa^{*}$; if $G$ is reducible to $H$, $\kappa'$ will contain a smaller estimation bias compared to $\kappa(F|H)$.
+Theorem~\ref{maintwo} shows how to properly select a set used for regrouping to make $\pi'$ a good approximation of $\pi$.
+Specifically, once $A^{*}$ is selected for regrouping, if $\Pn$ and $\Pp$ satisfy the irreducibility assumption, the new estimation $\pi'$ will be identical to $\pi$; if $\Pn$ and $\Pp$ dissatisfy the irreducibility assumption, $\pi'$ obtained by employing the distributions $\Pu$ and $\Ppp$ will contain a smaller estimation bias compared to $\kappa^*$ obtained by employing the distributions $\Pu$ and $\Pp$.